TanStack/query/docs/src/pages/reference/useMutation.md

   - **Required**
   - A function that performs an asynchronous task and returns a promise.
   - `variables` is an object that `mutate` will pass to your `mutationFn`
+- `cacheTime: number | Infinity`
+  - The time in milliseconds that unused/inactive cache data remains in memory.
+When a mutation's cache becomes unused or inactive, that cache data will be garbage collected after this duration.
+When different cache times are specified, the longest one will be used.
+  - If set to `Infinity`, will disable garbage collection
 - `mutationKey: string`
   - Optional
   - A mutation key can be set to inherit defaults set with `queryClient.setMutationDefaults` or to identify the mutation in the devtools.